Denis Leary: Plagiarism

 For many years, Leary had been friends with fellow comedian Bill Hicks.
-But when Leary's comedy album No Cure for Cancer was released, Leary was accused of stealing Hicks' act and material, ending their friendship abruptly.
+When Leary's comedy album No Cure for Cancer was released, Leary was accused of stealing Hicks' act and material, ending their friendship abruptly.
 In April 1993, the Austin Comedy News remarked on the similarities of Leary's performance: "Watching Leary is like seeing Hicks from two years ago.
 He smokes with the same mannerisms.
 (Hicks recently quit.)
 He sports the same attitude, the same clothes.
 He touches on almost all of the same themes.
 Leary even invokes Jim Fixx."
 When asked about this, Hicks told the magazine, "I have a scoop for you.
 I stole his [Leary's] act.
 I camouflaged it with punchlines, and to really throw people off, I did it before he did".

 At least three stand-up comedians have gone on the record stating they believe Leary stole Hicks' material, comedic persona and attitude.
 One similar routine was about the so-called Judas Priest "suicide trial," during which Hicks says, "I don't think we lost a cancer cure."

 During Leary's 2003 Comedy Central Roast, comedian Lenny Clarke, a friend of Leary's, said there was a carton of cigarettes backstage from Bill Hicks with the message, "Wish I had gotten these to you sooner."
 This joke was cut from the final broadcast.

 The feud is also mentioned in Cynthia True's biography American Scream: The Bill Hicks Story:

 Leary was in Montreal to host the "Nasty Show," at Club Soda, and Colleen was coordinating the talent so she was standing backstage when she heard Leary doing material that sounded incredibly similar to old Hicks riffs, including his perennial Jim Fixx joke: ("Keith Richards outlived Jim Fixx, the runner and health nut dude.
 The plot thickens.").
 When Leary came offstage, Colleen, more stunned than angry, said, "Hey, you know that's Bill Hicks' material!
 Do you know that's his material?"
 Leary stood there, stared at her without saying a word and briskly left the dressing room.

 According to the book, True said that upon hearing a tape of Leary's album No Cure for Cancer, "Bill was furious.
 All these years, aside from the occasional jibe, he had pretty much shrugged off Leary's lifting.
 Comedians borrowed, stole stuff and even bought bits from one another.
 Milton Berle and Robin Williams were famous for it.
 This was different.
 Leary had, practically line for line, taken huge chunks of Bill's act and recorded it."

 In a 2008 appearance on The Opie and Anthony Show, comedian Louis C.K. claimed Leary stole his "I'm an asshole" routine, which was then expanded upon and turned into a hit song by Leary.
 On a later episode of the same show, Leary challenged this assertion by claiming to have co-written the song with Chris Phillips.